Milillo-lab/Transmission_Lines/README.md

 2. Data Pre-Processing: Conversion of raw LOS displacement to vertical displacement, masking, and re-projection to WGS84.

 3. Risk Classification & Analysis: Calculation of velocity, strain, and environmental risk factors, followed by comprehensive risk classification and mapping.

+## 🚀 Getting Started
+### 1. Environment Setup
+The required packages for this project can be installed using the provided environment.yml file.

+In your terminal:
+### Create the conda environment
+conda env create -f environment.yml
+### Activate the new environment
+conda activate transmission